-All boats need to move every 14 days (or sooner if mooring signs state shorter times).
-Unless you’re at your home mooring of course.
+As part of having any kind of boat licence, all boats need to move every 14 days (or sooner depending on the mooring sign), unless you’re on your home mooring of course.

-If you need to stay somewhere longer, please be sensitive to other boaters' short term mooring needs and if necessary, seek out a home mooring.
+If you need to stay somewhere longer, please be sensitive to other boaters' short term mooring needs and if need be, find a home mooring.

 If you need to stay longer because your boat’s broken down, you’ve had an incident or accident or become ill, please contact your local boat licence customer support officer or call 0303 040 4040 as soon as possible - we can talk you through your options.